datapotatobaby/datapotatobaby.github.io/README.md

 ## Project info

-This website was largely built using Lovable.dev.
+This website was largely built using Lovable.dev and Void IDE.
 **URL**: https://lovable.dev/projects/39b8204b-50d2-45dc-85c8-d6fd3311ea5d

 This project is built with: